meeschka/DandDice/README.md

 ### TO DO
-* refactor to better adhere to GA requirements
-* redo README to get all required sections
-* add option to switch between vaults and pickpocket or giants and halflings
+* add option to play pickpocket
+* make game responsive for phone-sized devices
+* allow players to split multiple times in Giants and Halflings
+* Find alternate images for Giants and Halflings, Pickpocket, Mimics